ilydkin/spam-filter-nlp/README.md

 The project is another small fantasy about ML automation.
 Here you have to ran 3 scripts to get an educated e-mail spam filter model with 98% accuracy, ready for deployment

-You start with a raw .csv file with a bunch of e-mails and after running 3 scripts consequently you get a model with 98% accuracy, selected out of 12 candidate estimators, checked in totalling 540 configurations by GridSearch

 1. You start with `data/raw.csv` file, bearing e-mails with 'spam' denotation where applicable.
 2. `preprocessor.py` applies `stopwords`, `regex`, and `lemmatizer` to parse and process the e-mail and make `data/processed.csv`, which is a fine feed for the models.
 3. `grid_search.ipynb` is a notebook to make `data/grid_search_params.json` bearing configuration parameters for the models you want to try.